etsy/skyline/readme.md

 start analyzing for anomalies!

 ### Alerts
-Skyline can alert you via email!
-In your settings.py, add any alerts you want to the ALERTS list, according to the schema `(metric keyword, recipient, expiration seconds)`.
-For every anomalous metric, Skyline will search for the given keyword and alert the proper recipient.
-To prevent alert fatigue, Skyline will only alert once every <expiration seconds> for any given metric.
+Skyline can alert you!
+In your settings.py, add any alerts you want to the ALERTS list, according to the schema `(metric keyword, strategy, expiration seconds)` where `strategy` is one of `smtp`, `hipchat`, or `pagerduty`.
+You can also add your own alerting strategies.
+For every anomalous metric, Skyline will search for the given keyword and trigger the corresponding alert(s).
+To prevent alert fatigue, Skyline will only alert once every <expiration seconds> for any given metric/strategy combination.

 ### How do you actually detect anomalies?
 An ensemble of algorithms vote.
 Majority rules.
 Batteries __kind of__ included.